-Writing a 3 part series blog post isn’t going to be an easy task, but the results that it will produce will be worthwhile.
-By publishing a 3 part series over a week time span, you are going to encourage readers to come back more often.
+Writing a three-part series blog post isn’t an easy task, but the results that it will produce will be worthwhile.
+By publishing a three-part series over the course of a week, you will encourage readers to come back more often.

-For a new blog this is important because even if your readers like your content, they’ll tend to not come back.
-If you leave them wanting more they’ll naturally have to keep on coming back.
+This is important for a new blog because even if your readers like your content, it doesn’t guarantee they’ll come back.
+If you leave them wanting more, they’ll have to keep coming back.

 Day 15: Come up with a monetization plan

-You shouldn’t try and monetize your blog within the first few months of blogging because it can be a big turn off to your readers.
-But, you still need to know how you are going to make money from your blog.
+You shouldn’t try to monetize your blog within the first few months of blogging because it can be a big turn-off for your readers.
+But you still need to know how you are going to make money from your blog.